CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IamAppRegistration.md

 `func (o *IamAppRegistration) UnsetRoles()`

 UnsetRoles ensures that no value is present for Roles, not even an explicit nil
+### GetSecurityHolder

+`func (o *IamAppRegistration) GetSecurityHolder() IamSecurityHolderRelationship`

+GetSecurityHolder returns the SecurityHolder field if non-nil, zero value otherwise.

+### GetSecurityHolderOk

+`func (o *IamAppRegistration) GetSecurityHolderOk() (*IamSecurityHolderRelationship, bool)`

+GetSecurityHolderOk returns a tuple with the SecurityHolder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecurityHolder

+`func (o *IamAppRegistration) SetSecurityHolder(v IamSecurityHolderRelationship)`

+SetSecurityHolder sets SecurityHolder field to given value.

+### HasSecurityHolder

+`func (o *IamAppRegistration) HasSecurityHolder() bool`

+HasSecurityHolder returns a boolean if a field has been set.

+### SetSecurityHolderNil

+`func (o *IamAppRegistration) SetSecurityHolderNil(b bool)`

+ SetSecurityHolderNil sets the value for SecurityHolder to be an explicit nil

+### UnsetSecurityHolder
+`func (o *IamAppRegistration) UnsetSecurityHolder()`

+UnsetSecurityHolder ensures that no value is present for SecurityHolder, not even an explicit nil
 ### GetUser

 `func (o *IamAppRegistration) GetUser() IamUserRelationship`